wulfsberg/angular-material-kickstart/README.md

 This README describes the way I set up a project.
 It is not meant as a tutorial for neither Angular, nor Angular CLI, but as a cookbook/checklist for going from "nothing on the disk" to "project I can start actual development in".

+It is deliberately not meant as a "seed project", instead going through the additions you need to the default output of various tools, making it easier to apply to other versions, and to customize for your purpose.

-It currently matches Angular 5.0.1, Angular CLI 1.5.0 and Material 5.0.0-rc.0.
+It currently matches Angular 5.1.0, Angular CLI 1.6.0 and Material 5.0.0.

 Prerequisites
 -------------